 Trend Spotlight: Best Men's Winter Coats

-A Luxe Winter Coat Shouldn't Break The Bank
+Luxe Winter Coats That Won't Break The Bank

 Below, shopping tips and jacket picks for the best men’s winter coats this season:

 1. First things first – Know what you want

 Are you a sporty puffer guy, or more inclined towards sporting a gentlemanly topcoat?
 Maybe you fall somewhere in between with a thermal-lined, faux-fur trimmed parka.
 Here’s the shopping strategy we suggest: Whichever winter coat style is calling your name, so find one you love.
 Then, treat it well, and invest in another style next year, and another the year after that.
 Before you know it, you’ll have a coat rack full of winter jackets you love.

 2. Figure out your budget…then add a little more